DMARC

 1. Edit the `_dmarc` TXT record.

 2. Add a valid `p=` value.
-Use `p=none` while you are discovering senders, then move toward `quarantine` or `reject` after legitimate mail is aligned.
+Use `p=none` while you are discovering senders.
+After legitimate mail is aligned, move toward `quarantine` or `reject`.

 3. Check that the policy is spelled exactly as `none`, `quarantine`, or `reject`.

-4. Save the DNS record and run the DMARC checker again.
+4. Save the DNS record, then run the DMARC checker again.

 ### DMARC Monitoring Only

-The domain uses `p=none`.
-This is useful while learning, but it does not ask inboxes to quarantine or reject mail that fails DMARC.
+Your domain uses `p=none`.
+This policy is useful while you are learning which systems send mail, but it does not ask inboxes to quarantine or reject mail that fails DMARC.

 1. Keep `p=none` while you are still finding legitimate senders.